-The Pinecliff Hotel originally opened a Beat Club on 18th January 1964 with a gig by The Diamonds.
+The Pinecliff Hotel in Southbourne originally opened a Beat Club on 18th January 1964 with a gig by The Diamonds.
 Over the years it became a hugely popular music venue until its closure in 2009 when it was trading as the Malt & Hops.
 The building stood empty for seven years before a refurbishment by the Brewhouse & Kitchen chain in 2016 brought it back to life.

 Poole College Hall, North Road, Poole

 The grey building in the centre of the photograph housed a large hall with a spacious, well equipped stage.
 In the late sixties and early seventies the college’s student union hosted gigs by high profile bands such as The Jeff Beck Group with Rod Stewart, Hawkwind, The Groundhogs, Amen Corner, The Pretty Things, The Edgar Broughton Band, Caravan and Juicy Lucy.
-The North Road campus is still part of Bournemouth and Poole College.
+The North Road campus is still part of Bournemouth and Poole University.